Did You Know Platonic Relationships are Less Stressful?

 9. Shared Interests and Activities

-10. Less Pressure to Define the Platonic Relationship
+10. Less Pressure to Define the Relationship

 Why Platonic Relationships Are Less Stressful — Bottom Line